 - Policy 1: As required by the Municipal Land Use Law (MLUL) and guided by the American Association of State Highway and Transportation Officials (AASHTO), establish a hierarchy of roads with appropriate geometric characteristics and capacity, thus avoiding channeling regional traffic onto local streets resulting in the degradation of residential areas and community centers. - Policy 2: Continue to support a system of existing arterial roadways for the purpose of carrying regional and inter-municipal traffic through West Windsor.
-Discourage regional traffic from using local and collector roadways to the greatest extent feasible through the implementation of traffic calming measures. - Policy 3: Support the completion and upgrading of connecting roadways to aid in improving local circulation, particularly those related to US Route 1. - Policy 4: Limit major new Township road construction to those linkages and improvements identified in this Circulation Plan Element as needed to insure an adequate distribution of local traffic. - Policy 5: Emphasize development of final major connections and local roadway improvements as part of development of major parcels (including the future Princeton University Lake Campus, the SRI Site, and the Howard Hughes Site) to aid in east-west traffic movement. - Policy 6: Plan for a transportation network compatible with those of neighboring municipalities, Mercer and Middlesex Counties, and the State of New Jersey.
-Coordinate with regional Metropolitan Planning Organizations, Transportation Management Association, and local bicycle and pedestrian advocacy groups.
+Discourage regional traffic from using local and collector roadways to the greatest extent feasible through the implementation of traffic calming measures, including but not limited to weight limit measures and streetscape improvements. - Policy 3: Support the completion and upgrading of connecting roadways to aid in improving local circulation, particularly those related to the US Route 1 corridor. - Policy 4: Limit major new Township road construction to those linkages and improvements identified in this Circulation Plan Element as needed to insure an adequate distribution of local traffic. - Policy 5: Emphasize development of final major connections and local roadway improvements as part of development of major parcels (including the future Princeton University Lake Campus, the SRI Site, and the Howard Hughes Site Atlantic Realty site) to aid in east-west traffic movement. - Policy 6: Plan for a transportation network compatible with those of neighboring municipalities, Mercer and Middlesex Counties, and the State of New Jersey.
+Coordinate with regional Metropolitan Planning Organizations, Transportation Management Association, and local bicycle and pedestrian advocacy groups including the West Windsor Bicycle and Pedestrian Alliance.